Skip to main content

 Russell Benefield, Pharm.D., BCPS-AQ ID

-Clinical Coordinator, Infectious Diseases, University of Utah Health
+Clinical Coordinator, Infectious Diseases

 Adjunct Associate Professor, University of Utah College of Pharmacy, Department of Pharmacotherapy